Verssae/NeuroJIT/README.md

     - [3) An Example of NeuroJIT Usage](#3-an-example-of-neurojit-usage)
 - [3.
 Customizing NeuroJIT](#3-customizing-neurojit)

-## 1. Brief Descriptions of a Package
+## 1. Brief Descriptions of the Replication Package

 ### Structure

-The structure of the package is as follows:

 ```Shell
 ├── archive # zipped trained models (pickles) in our experiment